 If you are depressed for two weeks, cannot get out of bed during the day except to use the bathroom, can’t eat, have trouble sleeping at night, can’t take showers, or don’t leave the house, these are all signs of severe mental illness, and would probably net you a diagnosis of clinical depression as well as one or more psychiatric prescriptions.
 The difference between the two examples is that in the first, you are depressed, but still functional, and in the second, you are clinically depressed and have lost pretty much all functionality.

 Our thoughts and feelings stem from our brain chemistry, brain structure, and personal emotional history, and so do our mental illnesses.
-Post-Traumatic Stress Disorder (PTSD), for example, stems from trauma in the past (personal emotional history) that has changed brain chemistry and/or brain structure to the point of causing intense fear responses or flashbacks in certain situations.
+Post-Traumatic Stress Disorder (PTSD), for example, stems from trauma in the past (personal emotional history) that has changed brain chemistry and/or brain structure to the point of causing intense fear responses, anxiety, or flashbacks in certain situations.
 Depression and anxiety stem primarily from brain chemistry.
 Bipolar disorder stems from brain chemistry and brain structure.

 We are at the mercy of the brains we were born with.
 This is often very unfair.
-No one who has a mental illness gets to choose it.
+No one who has a mental illness chooses it.
 Fortunately, our modern world contains doctors who can medicate us well enough to make life livable, and we can combine this resource with therapists, who can teach us how to live in less pain.
 The treatment of mental illness, both through medication and therapy, attempts to resolve any problematic emotions or behaviors that are present, which is a wonderfully healthy goal.

 By Emily Harrington, The Goldfish Painter